-The first awareness raising event "RISIS AND KNOWMAK MEET USERS" was organised during Eu-SPRI Conference 2019.
+The first awareness raising event "RISIS AND KNOWMAK MEET USERS" was organised during Eu-SPRI Conference 2019, the live streaming on facebook of the event has been visualized by 115 people.

-The next event planned will be an interactive round table during ESOF Conference on September 2020.
-It is also planned to have one participative event during the Eu-SPRI Conference in Utrecht planned in the first week of June 2020.
+According to the task "Elaborate the events for the second year (M13-24)" the next events planned for now will be: an interactive round table during ESOF Conference on September 2020; a participative event during the Eu-SPRI Conference in Utrecht planned in the first week of June 2020.